The impact of digitalisation (and the effect it’s having on us all) – words Lee Burton

 Music has also had an accessibility overhaul thanks to technology, it can be found within a heartbeat now.
 A meagre £10 a month for all the music you can ever want compared to the £10 a CD we used to spend, that as a verbal statement would have been laughed at 20 years ago.
 There is an economical backlash to this, but for the music lover it’s convenient.
 And that’s the word that encompasses digitalisation’s benefit, it’s convenient.
 We can be informed, entertained and provided for from the convenience of our own home, but we need to realise that all these benefits don’t come without a price.

 Starting with the psychological effects, changes can be made through educating at a young age.
 Moderating a child’s computer usage to a couple of hours a day, for example, would make a profound difference.
 Swapping the commonly long texting/messaging session with a friend for a phone call might be a breath of fresh air.
 If we make our communication personal when we can and convenient when we can’t then we’re using computing as a tool again.
+Also, you should about consent management and make it an integral part of your busines.

 The problems of security and policing aren’t as much of an individual responsibility.
 The government of choice has to pick up the slack and provide enough funding for our science and technology research departments, this will then naturally provide the worthy legislation to protect users’ data on the back of it.
 Policing on the other hand is enforced by the authorities, but the government need to find the balance between protection and privacy; the police aren’t allowed to search your house without a warrant and that’s a widely accepted model.